 With Toptal, the price of building an app depends on the rate the freelance developer charges, which can vary from $60-$95+ per hour, $1000-$1600+ per week for part-time developers, and $2,000-$3,200+ per week for full-time developers.

-CodementorX has a large community of vetted developers to choose from, and the price of the app varies according to which developer a client hires.
+CodementorX has a large community of vetted developers to choose from, and the price of the app varies according to the type of developer a client hires.
 Rates range from $60-$100 per hour, and the length of the project is determined by the complexity of the app the client needs.
+Also see a comprehensive overview of the average freelance rates for different type of developers at CodementorX.

 Crew’s Project Protection policy is as follows: